odea-project/qAlgorithms/report/discussion_tests.md

-of assessing the total stability while the instrument is still in operation allows the operator to react quickly to urgent problems and gives limited insight into regions of the dataset not covered by the detailed stablility assessment.
+of assessing the total stability while the instrument is still in operation allows the operator to react quickly to urgent problems and gives limited insight into regions of the dataset not covered by a more detailed stablility assessment using internal standards or the intensity of selected peaks chosen from a previously recorded measurement of the pooled sample.
 Similar problems arise when modifying the instrumentation while still requiring comparability with the previous series.